 Instead red/blue’s philosophical fathers had mud roads, thatched roofs, and abacus calculators.
 When one saw a doctor, he might be prescribed leeches.
 Red/blue philosophers wanted to improve this primitive world with better tools.
 Our economically poor ancestors used their philosophies to come together and build the first rudimentary steam engines, sanitation systems, broadcast televisions, and computers the size of rooms.

-During massive industrialization the masses needed to be extras, regulated and managed inside simplistic color-coded parties, because someone needed to be on the factory floors and front offices using primitive tools make better ones.
+During massive industrialization the masses needed to be extras, regulated and managed inside simplistic color-coded parties, because someone needed to be on the factory floors and front offices using primitive tools to make better ones.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools’ factories, regulations, and profits were controlled.

-Today however, we live inside the world old philosophies Mass industrialization is over.
+Today however, we live inside the world old philosophies dreamed to make.
+Mass industrialization is over.
 It’s time to de-industrialize and free the extras using the tools they worked so hard to create.

-Wonderfully powerful digital tools like iPhones, Tesla Solar Roofs, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, Snapmaker, Khan Academy, Nano Membrane Toilets, SquareSpace, Onnit, AirBnB, and Firefox are so wonderfully power and easy to make we can customize every person’s toolbox to solve their individual problems.
-Thus, we don’t need to fight to control our tools, but fight to spread them.
-This doesn’t come naturally to us, however, because we’re using the rules of old philosophies based on competing over, not sharing, tools.
+Wonderfully powerful digital tools like iPhones, Tesla Solar Roofs, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, Snapmaker, Khan Academy, Nano Membrane Toilets, SquareSpace, Onnit, AirBnB, and Firefox are so incredible versatile, influential, and easy to make that we can customize every person’s toolbox to solve their individual problems.
+Thus, we don’t need to fight to control our tools; instead, the fight must be to spread them.
+Sharing doesn’t come naturally to us, however, because we’re used to the rules of old philosophies based on competing over tools.

 Techvolution is a new philosophy about making regular people the hero of their own story.
-It does so by empowering them with new tools.
+It does so by empowering them with new tools—and a new philosophy with dreams of a better future.

 With Techvolution, you won’t by an extra fighting political battles with bristol boards or painted faces.
 You’ll be a hero economically exercising your right to vote, by deciding which tools best solve your problem at home, work, and play.
-Unlike me, you’ll never need to deal with any gatekeepers, because you won’t have to knock at anyone’s door asking permission to do what’s best for you.
+Unlike me, you’ll never need to deal with any gatekeepers, because you won’t have to knock on anyone’s door asking permission to do what’s best for you.

 I’m not talking about an idealist world from story time.
 This place of sharing tools already exists.
-Wikipedia, YouTube, StackOverflow, VS Code, GitHub, Linux, Mozilla are only a few examples of the wonderful world of cooperation that exists today.
+Wikipedia, YouTube, StackOverflow, VS Code, GitHub, Linux, and Mozilla are only a few examples of the wonderful world of cooperation that exists today.
 It’s called the open-source community because software and ideas are “openly shared” to help create new tools.
 Millions of creators and contributors, designers and coders, who don’t care about a person’s title but only how well they solve problems, are already working and living inside a fundamentally new story that’s responsible for our online world.

-I only want to rid our society of old philosophies holding it back, to let these protagonists prosper.
+These are people who are changing the world, yet they don’t have the historical or political knowledge to explain themselves.
+They are strongly bent on solving real-world problems with technology.
+They hate the “busy work” of aimless marketing meetings, useless PowerPoint presentations, and confinements within outdated technology because “that’s what the boss knows.”
+My goal is to help rid our society of old philosophies holding back the vision of these creators and contributors, to let these protagonists prosper.